 Staff with less than a 50% appointment, temporary staff, affiliates and other non-University staff are considered “ineligible parkers” and do not automatically get a parking permit.
 However, ineligible parkers can submit an application for a parking assignment.
 These assignments are made at the discretion of Parking Customer Services, and are based on the specific needs of each applicant and the parking availability at the time of application.
 To apply for a parking assignment, temporary employees should ask their employing department to complete a Parking Eligibility Form.
 Please note the Parking Eligibility form is only necessary when seeking a U-M parking permit.
 It is not needed for the free parking options.

 All faculty and staff who retire from the University of Michigan Ann Arbor Campus are eligible for the Retiree After Hours permit.
-The Blue AVI permit is only available to those who retired before July 1, 2000, already possess a Blue AVI permit as a Retiree, or formally request the Blue permit through their department.

 New retirees who would like to continue to have access to Blue parking, due to continuing responsibilities at the University, must make a formal request through their department.
-The department can send the request to Parking Customer Services below.
+The dean or department administrator can send the request to Parking Customer Services below.
 The request should include the individual’s full name, UMID number, and reason for the request.
 Parking Customer Services will respond to the request within 72 hours.